Cherokee Ranch

-Cherokee Ranch, in Douglas County, Colorado near Sedalia, Colorado, has been a purebred cattle ranch since 1954, including raising Santa Gertrudis cattle.
+Cherokee Ranch, in Douglas County, Colorado near Sedalia, has been a purebred cattle ranch since 1954, including raising Santa Gertrudis cattle.
 The ranch is private property but offers frequent public and private events and tours.
+The property overlaps with portions of the Cherokee Ranch petrified forest.

 A large portion of the ranch was listed on the National Register of Historic Places in 1994.
 The listing included 19 contributing buildings, five contributing structures, a contributing site, and a contributing object on 3280 acre.
 The buildings are distributed among four historic building groups created by two homesteaders and a rich heiress.
 The four groups are: